Full width project banner image

 Why do we collect this information?

-We may collect and disclose your personal information for the following purposes including:
+We collect, use and disclose your personal information to:

 Automated Decision Making (ADM)